au-crustcrawler/au-crustcrawler.github.io/index.md

     http://pydev.org/updates

-It is important to install version 2.8.2 this is done by unchecking the *Show only the latest versions of available software.
+It is important to install version 2.8.2 this is done by unchecking the *Show only the latest versions of available software*.

 Then get catkin (cmake) to generate an eclipse project for your workspace.